An optimised deep spiking neural network architecture without gradients: Background and Related Work

 This formulation of time surfaces for spikes is simply a reformulation of the Excitatory Post Synaptic Potential due to an input spike to a biological neuron as described in the Steins model\cite{Stein1967}\cite{Stein1965}, which jumps by an amount $w_k$ on the arrival of a spike and decays exponentially thereafter.

-A neuron can then be parameterized by a weight vector $W_n$ representing the synaptic weights to all the input channels $N_c$ and a spiking threshold $\theta$.
-The total contribution to the membrane value $v_n$ of the neuron $n$ by all input spikes arrived up until a time can be calculated as the dot product of the normalized time surface of all channels and the normalized weight vector.
+A neuron $n$ can then be parameterized by a weight vector $W_n$ representing the synaptic weights to all the input channels $N_c$ and a spiking threshold $\theta_n$.
+The total contribution to the membrane value $v_n$ of the neuron $n$ by all input spikes arrived up until a time can be formulated as the dot product of the normalized time surface of all channels and the normalized weight vector.
 The normalization of both the potential and the weights ensures the membrane value $v_n$ is between 0 and 1.
-The membrane value $v_n$ is calculated as follows.
+The membrane value $v_n$ is calculated according to \cref{eqn:context,eqn:membraneval}. $C$ in \cref{eqn:context} represents the time surface context which is the normalized time surface of all input channels.
+The time surface context $C$ represents the recent activity from all the input channels.

 Afshar et al. 2020 \cite{afshar2020event} introduced an algorithm to extract features from event-data using layers of such neuronal units in an unsupervised manner.
-In addition to the weights, each neuron has a threshold as an additional parameter.
-A cosine or dot product similarity (like in Equation \ref{eqn:membraneval}) is then used as the metric to match an incoming event context, defined as the time surface region around an incoming event, with the feature (input weights associated with a neuron) that results in the largest dot product, comparing only those neurons for which the cosine distance crosses their respective thresholds.
-If none of the dot products passes their respective neuron thresholds, the thresholds of all the neurons are reduced by a pre-defined fixed value.
-On the contrary, if a matching feature is found, the feature is updated with the current event context by weighted averaging of the feature and the event context, and the threshold of this neuron is increased by a fixed amount.
-The other neurons are left unchanged.
+In addition to the weights which represent the features, each neuron has a threshold as an additional parameter.
+For every input event, the dot product ($v_n$) of the time surface context ($C$) and the weight ($W_n$) of a neuron is calculated.
+The dot products of all neurons are then compared to their respective thresholds.
+Out of the neurons with the dot products greater than their respective thresholds($v_n \geq \theta_n$), the neuron with the largest dot product is considered the winner for the given input event.
+If none of the dot products crosses their respective neuron thresholds, the thresholds of all the neurons are reduced by a pre-defined fixed value.
+On the contrary, if a matching neuron is found, the feature/weight vector $W_n$ is updated with the current event context $C$ using an exponential moving average, and the threshold of the neuron is increased by a fixed value.
+The thresholds and weights of other neurons are left unchanged.

 The adaptation of the selection thresholds promotes homeostasis and facilitates equal activation of the feature neurons in response to the data.
-This Feature Extraction using Adaptive Selection Thresholds (FEAST) is an online learning method that clusters the incoming event contexts of all the events into $n$ clusters where $n$ is the number of neurons used in a FEAST layer.
+This Feature Extraction using Adaptive Selection Thresholds (FEAST) is an online learning method that clusters the incoming event contexts of all the events into $N$ clusters where $N$ is the number of neurons used in a FEAST layer.

 Lowering the threshold of a feature neuron makes that neuron more receptive to new event contexts, whereas increasing the threshold makes a feature neuron more selective.
 FEAST treats each incoming event with equal priority as there is no information regarding the importance of individual events.
 This results in the features representing the most commonly observed spatio-temporal patterns in the input data.
 However, learning the most commonly occurring features may not be ideal for tasks that depend on rarer task-specific features.